 TTM: trailing 12 months

-There are currently 2.1 million Glacier Bancorp shares held short by investors – that's known as Glacier Bancorp's "short interest".
-This figure is 3.5% down from 2.2 million last month.
+There are currently 2.8 million Glacier Bancorp shares held short by investors – that's known as Glacier Bancorp's "short interest".
+This figure is 11.9% up from 2.5 million last month.

 There are a few different ways that this level of interest in shorting Glacier Bancorp shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Glacier Bancorp.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Glacier Bancorp.

 Find out more about how you can short Glacier Bancorp stock.

 Recently Glacier Bancorp has paid out, on average, around 37.17% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 2.15% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Glacier Bancorp shareholders could enjoy a 2.15% return on their shares, in the form of dividend payments.
 In Glacier Bancorp's case, that would currently equate to about $1.18 per share.